Super Bowl 2019: TV Channel, Live Stream On CBS Sports And All-Access, Pregame, Halftime

-This evening at 6:30 p.m.
-Eastern Time, Super Bowl LIII will commence with the customary coin flip and kickoff.
-The New England Patriots and the Los Angeles Rams will square off, reprising Super Bowl XXVI.
-Will Tom Brady and Bill Belichick win a sixth Vince Lombardi Trophy?
-Will the Rams win their first in LA?
-Will Tom Brady win his fifth Super Bowl MVP award?
+It’s almost time for the game all NFL fans look forward to 364 days of the year.
+Tonight at 6:30 p.m.
+Eastern Time, Super Bowl LIII will kick off in Atlanta, where the New England Patriots and the Los Angeles Rams will square off, reprising Super Bowl XXVI.
+The winner takes home the sport’s ultimate prize, the Vince Lombardi Trophy.

 With the 2019 Super Bowl arriving shortly, CBS Local Sports answers the questions you’re asking about the big game.